deankoch/rasterbc_src/utility_functions.knit.md

 path (*eg.* a drive with more free space), but be careful not to assign it to to an existing directory as I do not check for existing files, so *anything already data.dir could get overwritten*.

+Some of the rasterization jobs are very time-consuming.
+This can be sped up by running things in parallel

 ```r